crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 Market Research <span class="text-muted">: Assignment 2</span>
 =============================================================
-This week we will be looking at the wealth of companies that use crowdsourcing as part of their business.
-Here’s a list of companies that you could research:
+This week we will be looking at the wealth of companies and projects that use crowdsourcing as part of their business.
+Here’s a list of companies and projects that you could research:

 [5 Calls](https://5calls.org),
 [99Designs](http://99designs.com),